All a Host Needs

-For anyone who has ever been on the planning side of an event rather than simply being an attendee, it goes without saying that weddings and other events take a LOT of time and effort to plan.
+For anyone who has ever been on the planning side of an event rather than simply being an attendee, it goes without saying that weddings and other events take a LOT of time, effort to plan and absolutely require a professional event planner.
+Is a “Day of Coordinator” all a host needs?

 Have you ever been to a wedding or event that seemed simple and flawless, and thought “I could have planned that”?
 Well, you unknowingly experienced what good planning looks like on the surface.